Wakelock/uSloplist/README.md

 # uSloplist
 Anti-AI image ruleset for uBlacklist.
-Tired of uncanny photod that creep you out?
-Or stolen drawings, muddled up together by AI, disguised as real art?
+Tired of uncanny photos, stolen muddled "art", or unnatural AI-generated music? uSloplist aims to catch all kinds of slop, bringing back the good 'ol internet.